OSOSystem/oso-docs/README.md

 For more information about the NanoTracker visit<br>
 https://www.roundsolutions.com/de/10630-nanotracker-world-s-smallest-gps-und-gprs-tracking-device

+---

 ## Roadmap
-We are trying to build a platform where people in need have a tool to communicate effortlessly about needing help.
+We try to build a platform where people in need have a tool to communicate effortlessly about needing help.
 This kind of task is not trivial to implement if we want to maintain a quality of standard.
 There are many things to consider.

-* We have to make sure that we will have a resilient infrastructure which is able to handle failures
+* We have to ensure that we will have a resilient infrastructure which is able to handle failures
-* We have to make sure that the exchange of messages is reliable and as fast as possible
+* We have to ensure that the exchange of messages is reliable and as fast as possible
 * We want to provide an open interface and not setting a limit e.g. on supporting certain devices

 And many more :raised_hands: